shadps4-emu/shadPS4/README.md

 Check the build instructions for [**macOS**](https://github.com/shadps4-emu/shadPS4/blob/main/documents/building-macos.md).

 > [!IMPORTANT]
-> macOS users need at least macOS 15 on Apple Silicon-based Mac devices and at least macOS 14 on Intel-based Mac devices.
+> macOS users need at least macOS 15.4 to run shadPS4.
+Due to GPU issues there are currently heavy bugs on Intel Macs.

 # Debugging and reporting issues